Cruise Through Summer With These Easy & Airy Neutral Outfits

-Minimalists, this is your safe haven: neutral wardrobe essentials for summer.
-Make a hefty amount of room between your nap dresses and white sneakers to greet the other warm-weather staples: breezy button-downs, flowy blouses, and sandals in summer neutrals.
-Think creamy white, light taupe, and sky blue to create effortless, airy outfits with.
+Minimalists, this is your safe haven: We're talking neutral wardrobe essentials for summer.
+Make a hefty amount of room between your nap dresses and white sneakers to greet more warm-weather staples: breezy button-downs, flowy blouses, and sandals in summer neutrals.
+Think creamy white, light taupe, and sky blue to create effortless, airy outfits.

-To help you visualize the benefits of a cute neutral outfit, we've picked three looks for three different scenarios: an errand-filled weekday, a weekend brunch date, and a day at the beach, below.
-As you mix and match the items ahead, you might be surprised to find yourself right at the doorstep of the coastal grandma aesthetic.
+To help you visualize the benefits of a neutral outfit, we've picked three looks for three different scenarios: an errand-filled weekday, a weekend brunch date, and a day at the beach, below.
+As you mix and match the items ahead, you might be surprised to find yourself right at the doorstep of the coastal grandma aesthetic, but with a dash of youthful cool.

 Advertisement